Looking for counselling or psychotherapy?

 My training and way of working is integrative, which means that I draw on different ways of understanding human experience to find an approach that works best for you.
 You might have heard of some of these before – person-centred, existential, psychodynamic, or body psychotherapy, for example – or you might not.

 Either way, the most important thing to know is that I will be guided by your experience of the world and the relationship between us.
-My role is not to provide a diagnosis or give you solutions but to help you to re-connect with your own feelings, desires and intuitions, in all their messy glory – to find your way back to yourself.
-In doing so, we might explore dreams, drawings, music, writing, bodily sensations, or anything else that feels useful.
+My role is not to provide a diagnosis or give you solutions but to help you to re-connect with your own feelings, desires, and insights – to find your way back to yourself.
+In doing so, we might explore dreams, drawings, music, writing, physical sensations, early childhood experiences, or anything else that feels useful.

-For more information about counselling and psychotherapy (the two words are often used interchangeably) and how to make the most of it, take a look at the British Association for Counselling and Psychotherapy’s guide, Thinking about therapy?
+For more information about counselling and psychotherapy and how to make the most of it, take a look at the British Association for Counselling and Psychotherapy’s guide, Thinking about therapy?